Child Support Attorney Orange County – General introduction

 The explanations on this page are not intended to be a legal advice.
-After you read it, you might consider to visiting an attorney ask questions about California child support applicable to your situation.
+After you read it, you might consider to visiting a child support attorney Orange County ask questions about California child support applicable to your situation.
+If you chose to use our child support attorney, you are welcome to come or call anytime.
+Our office located in Orange County, but we have experience wit handling child support issues in surrounding areas as well.

 Under Family Code 3900, both parents of a minor children have joint, several, equal duty to support their children.